-Known for its role in assessing and optimising the performance of numerous high-profile businesses and governments, in this case Accenture needed to review the spending and efficiency of a major department within its own organisation.
+Known for its role in assessing and optimizing the performance of numerous high-profile businesses and governments, in this case Accenture needed to review the spending and efficiency of a major department within its own organization.

 With contracts up for renewal and the prospect of expensive and time-consuming upgrades ahead, Accenture was looking to improve the efficiency of its IT services, without adding extra costs.